OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

 Inter Process Communication (IPC) is a method that allows processes to send each other messages and data<sup>[1]</sup>.
-Due to security reasons each process get's it's own memory assigned.
-Through this design feature it's not possible by process A to modify any content in the memory of process B. In case two processes need to communicate with each other, different methods are available to implement IPC on iOS<sup>[2]</sup>:
+In case two processes need to communicate with each other, different methods are available to implement IPC on iOS:

-* XPC
-* (Distributed) Notifications
-* (Distributed) Objects
-* libobjcipc
+* **XPC Services**<sup>[3]</sup>: XPC is a structured, asynchronous interprocess communication library which provides basic interprocess communication and is managed by `launchd`.
+It runs with the most restricted environment possible: sandboxed with minimal file system access, network access, and no root privilege escalation.
+There are two different APIs, when working with XPC Services:
-* LightMessaging
+  * NSXPCConnection API and
-* Pasteboard
+  * XPC Services API
-* AppleEvents & AppleScript
+* **Mach Ports**<sup>[5]</sup>: All IPC communication ultimately relies on the Mach Kernel API.
+Mach Ports allow for local communication (on the same device) only.
+They can either be implemented natively or by using Core Foundation (CFMachPort) and Foundation (NSMachPort) wrappers.
+* **NSFileCoordinator**: The class NSFileCoordinator can be used to manage and exchange data between apps through files that are accessible on the local file system for different processes.

 #### Static Testing

+The following section summarizes different keywords that you should look for in order to identify IPC implementations within iOS source code.

+##### XPC Services

+Several classes might be used when implementing the NSXPCConnection API:

+* NSXPCConnection
+* NSXPCInterface
+* NSXPCListener
+* NSXPCListenerEndpoint

+Several security attributes for the connection can be set and should be verified<sup>[7]</sup>.

+For the XPC Services API, which are C-based, the availability of the following two files in the Xcode project should be checked:

+* xpc.h<sup>[4]</sup>
+* connection.h

+##### Mach Ports

+Keywords to look for in low-level implementations:
+* mach_port_t
+* mach_msg_*

+Keywords to look for in high-level implementations (Core Foundation and Foundation wrappers):
+* CFMachPort
+* CFMessagePort
+* NSMachPort
+* NSMessagePort

+##### NSFileCoordinator

+Keywords to look for:
+* NSFileCoordinator

 #### Dynamic Testing

--- TODO [Add content on black-box testing of "Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"] --
+IPC mechanisms should be verified via static analysis in the iOS source code.
+At this point of time no tool is availalbe on iOS to verify IPC usage.

 #### Remediation

--- TODO [Add remediation on "Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"] --
+XPC services is the most secure and flexible way when implementing IPC on iOS and should be used primarily.

+NSFileCoordinator<sup>[6]</sup> methods run synchronously, so your code will block until they complete.
+That's convenient since you don't have to wait for an asynchronous block callback.
+But it also means that they block the current thread.

 #### References